John Harington, 1st Baron Harington

 John Harington, 1st Baron Harington (1281–1347) of Aldingham in Furness, Lancashire, was an English peer, created Baron Harington by writ of summons to Parliament dated 1326.

 Origins

-John Harington (alias de Haverington) was born in 1281 in Farleton, Melling, the son of Sir Robert de Haverington (died 1297), of Harrington in Cumbria, by his wife Agnes de Cansfield (died 1297), heiress of Aldingham in Furness, Lancashire.
+John Harington (alias de Haverington) and also spelt Harrington or Haryngton, was born in 1281 in Farleton, Melling, the son of Sir Robert de Haverington (died 1297), of Harrington in Cumbria, by his wife Agnes de Cansfield (died 1297), heiress of Aldingham in Furness, Cumbria.
 Agnes was the daughter and heiress of Richard de Cansfield by his wife Aline de Furness (alias de Fleming), heiress of Muchland (alias Michelland) in Furness, that is to say a moiety of the manor of Furness which had its caput at Aldingham.
 Muchland was held from the Abbot of Furness Abbey, who held the other moiety of Furness from the Earl of Lancaster.
+Harington was descended from Æthelred the Unready and his first wife Ælfgifu of York (daughter of Thored, Earl of Northumbria) by way of his mother, Agnes de Cansfield.
+Agnes was descended from Æthelred and Ælfgifu's daughter, also called Ælfgifu (Elgiva). Ælfgifu (Elgiva) had married Uchtred 'the Bold' Earl of Northumbria (Uhtred of Bamburgh) whose family ruled from Bamburgh castle on the Northumbrian coast.

 Career

 He was a minor at his father's death in 1297 and between 1297 and 1302 he was in wardship to Sir William de Dacre.
 He was knighted on 22 May 1306 and was summoned to military service in October 1309 when he accompanied Edward, Prince of Wales on a trip to Scotland.
 Upon leaving the military in March 1335, he became involved with his local council and later became a member of English Parliament in 1326 until his death in 1347.
 He held the manors of Aldingham, Thurnham, and Ulverston in Lancashire and Witherslack and Hutton Roof in Westmorland, with further estates in Austwick and Harrington in Cumberland.